 How much does the Initial Functional Medicine Analysis and Treatment Plan Consultation cost?

-$300.
+$350.
 This cost covers your one hour appointment and all necessary communication with Dr. Kilcup over the course of the treatment plan.
 So if you have any problems during the treatment, it costs nothing to contact Dr. Kilcup to get help.
-Generally, treatment plans are three months long.
+Generally, treatment plans are two to three months long.

 How much does treatment cost?